Stephen Ian Savage

 Practicing

-Every student must commit themselves to practicing and making it a regular part of you daily schedule.
+Personal practice is essential for improving your skills as a musician and as a clarinetist.
+Every student as part of my studio must commit themselves to practicing and making it a regular part of their weekly routine.

 Lessons & Absence